-Receivables may include amounts for interest, dividends and trust distributions.
-Dividends and trust distributions are accrued when the right to receive payment is established.
+Receivables may include amounts for interest and trust distributions.
+Trust distributions are accrued when the right to receive payment is established.
 Where applicable, interest is accrued on a daily basis.
 Amounts are generally received within 30 days of being recorded as receivables.